platformsh/platformsh-docs/src/configuration/app-containers.md

 ### Crons / Cronjobs

 The `crons` is an object describing processes that are triggered on a schedule.
+Each item in the list is a unique name identifying a separate cron task.

 It has a few subkeys which are: